oliyh/lacinia-gen/README.md

 # lacinia-gen

-`lacinia-gen` lets you generate graphs of data using your [lacinia](https://github.com/walmartlabs/lacinia) schema and result graphs from GraphQL queries so you can make your tests more rigorous in both Clojure and Clojurescript.
+`lacinia-gen` lets you generate GraphQL responses using your [lacinia](https://github.com/walmartlabs/lacinia) schema and GraphQL queries, allowing you to make your tests more rigorous in both Clojure and Clojurescript.

 [![Clojars Project](https://img.shields.io/clojars/v/lacinia-gen.svg)](https://clojars.org/lacinia-gen)

 ## Usage

+There are two main ways to use `lacinia-gen`:
+ - [Full graph](#full-graph) generates the entire graph from any entry point
+ - [Query result](#query-result) generates a response for a particular query

 ### Full graph